Hans Filbinger

 Hans Karl Filbinger (15 September 1913 – 1 April 2007) was a conservative German politician and a leading member of the centre-right Christian Democratic Union in the 1960s and 1970s, serving as the first chairman of the CDU Baden-Württemberg and vice chairman of the federal CDU.
 He was Minister President of Baden-Württemberg from 1966 to 1978 and as such also chaired the Bundesrat in 1973/74.
 He founded the conservative think tank Studienzentrum Weikersheim, which he chaired until 1997.

 Filbinger had to resign as minister president and party chairman after allegations about his role as a navy lawyer and judge in the Second World War.
 While the CDU Baden-Württemberg elected him honorary chairman — a position he held until his death — he remained a controversial figure.

 Professional and family life

 Filbinger was born on 15 September 1913 in Mannheim, Grand Duchy of Baden.
-He studied law and economics at the University of Freiburg, the Ludwig Maximilian University of Munich, and in Paris.
+He studied law and economics at the University of Freiburg, the Ludwig-Maximilians-Universität München, and the University of Paris.
 Having earned his doctorate in 1939 with the dissertation "Limits to majority rule in stock and corporation law", he worked as a lecturer at the University of Freiburg.
 In 1940 he passed his final examination.

 Filbinger, a Catholic, was married to Ingeborg Breuer and had four daughters and a son.

 One of his daughters, Susanna Filbinger-Riggert (born 1951) wrote a book: Kein weißes Blatt.
 It is a father-daughter biography.
 (2013).